Saudade

 I guess by now you know the rhythm.
 I came back, and back, and back.
 Different stretches, different seasons, different versions of myself.
 After a while, I stopped counting the miles and started counting the lessons.

 For a long time, I asked myself what kept dragging me there.
 The first answers were the obvious ones.
 The silence.
 The new people.
-The sense of meeting destiny on a dirt road.
+The sense of meeting destiny on a dirty road.
 The simple living, with a bit of sacrifice.
 The reconnection with my animal side.
 The chance to sing my songs out loud in the woods.
 The detachment from a materialistic, dirty world.
 My love for the Iberian Peninsula.
 And the most obvious one of all, the spiritual side.

-“The Camino is my master.”
+The Camino is my master.”
 Or, as I prefer, “El Camino es mi maestro.”

 I have had teachers, mentors, instructors.
 A handful of them I deeply respect.
 But a master is a different thing.
 A master does not just give you information.
 A master gives you back to yourself, slightly less confused than before.

 After the tenth, I felt the apprenticeship was over.
-I told myself “Okay, I am ready”.
+I told myself “Okay, now I am ready”.
 On the last day of Santiago X, before entering into the Ciudad Vieja, I remember seeing all my Caminos at once, vividly, and feeling the ten entrances to Santiago piling up inside the last one.
 I told everyone it had ended.
 Because I truly believed it.

 Then I came back for the eleventh.
 Unexpectedly.